Georgetown Quitman County GA

 CLICK HERE to see our elections office brochure

-The Quitman County Board of Elections and Voter Registration functions as the superintendent of elections and conducts primaries and elections in accordance with State law.
-The Board performs all services and functions necessary to support the election process, recruits, selects, hires, trains and assigns personnel to serve as poll officials.
-The board also conducts qualification for candidates, develops ballots for elections, acquires, maintains, prepares and test equipment used to conduct elections.
+The Quitman County Office of Elections and Voter Registration work as a team with the Election Supervisor to conduct primaries and elections in accordance with State law.
+The Board performs all services and functions necessary to support the election process, including recruiting, selecting, hiring, training, and assigning personnel to serve as poll officials.
+The board also conducts candidate qualifications, develops ballots for elections, acquires, maintains, prepares, and assesses the equipment used to conduct elections.

 Election Supervisor